What Electric Car Battery Cost Per kWh?

 As battery prices continue to fall, their impact is felt by EV buyers and manufacturers alike:

-Electric Trucks: Over time, electric trucks like the Ford F-150 Lightning and Rivian R1T will become more accessible to a broader audience as the large battery packs, which are greater than kWh, become cheaper.
+Electric Trucks: Over time, electric trucks like the Ford F-150 Lightning and the Rivian R1T will become more accessible to a broader audience as large battery packs, which are greater than 1 kWh, become cheaper.

-New EVs: Battery prices will fall from 2023 on, making a basic sedan now $30,000 attainable for the average Joe.
+New EVs: Battery prices are expected to fall starting in 2023, making a basic sedan now $30,000 attainable for the average Person.

 Used EVs: The decreasing prices of batteries make old batteries cheaper to replace, which increases the resale value of used EVs.